Ylaaan/YNR/CI-CD/Gitlab/Gitlab-CI/Gitlab_Pipeline.md

 CI variables can be set at the project or group level, note that only owners cat modify group variables.

-> Be careful : Variables keys, cannot contain `-` characters.
+> Be careful: Variables keys, cannot contain `-` characters.

 Variables can also be used in specific environments only.